Excused vs unexcused absences from work and how to handle them

 FMLA leave

-The Family and Medical Leave Act (FMLA) is a federal law that allows eligible employees to take up to twelve weeks of job-protected unpaid leave within a 12-month period.
+The Family and Medical Leave Act (FMLA) is a federal law that allows eligible employees to take up to twelve weeks of job-protected unpaid leave within 12 months.
 This leave balance can be taken in one long leave period or broken up and taken as intermittent leave.
-FMLA leave can only be used for specific family or medical reasons such as:.
+FMLA leave can only be used for specific family or medical reasons.

 • The birth of a child, adoption, or foster placement of a child.